PMBio/deeprvat/README.md

 git clone git@github.com:PMBio/deeprvat.git
 ```
 1. Change directory to the repository: `cd deeprvat`
 1. Install the conda environment.
-We recommend using `mamba`, though you may also replace `mamba` with `conda`
+We recommend using [mamba](https://mamba.readthedocs.io/en/latest/index.html), though you may also replace `mamba` with `conda`

    *note: [the current deeprvat env does not support cuda when installed with conda](https://github.com/PMBio/deeprvat/issues/16), install using mamba for cuda support.*
 ```